 As you can see, each of these MPCs is a powerful, modern sampling groovebox, all of which are also more than capable of acting as a centrepiece for a sample and MIDI-based studio, so I don’t think you can go wrong with any of them.

-Best Beginner Option: If you are just starting out and have a limited budget my pick would definitely be the MPC One.
+Best Beginner Option: If you are just starting out and have a limited budget my pick would definitely be the MPC One Plus.
 It’s great entry level MPC and perfect if you don’t really have any specific need for all the additional inputs and outputs found on the more expensive units.
 It’s small, takes up minimal desk space and can be carried around easily.
 Storage options are a bit more limited, but SD cards are fast and cheap so I don’t think you’ll miss the internal SATA option.
-It has the same software features of its big brothers and the exact same CPU and RAM and is very competitively priced.
+It has the same software features of its big brothers, the exact same CPU and RAM as the Live 2 and is very competitively priced.
 It might be worth trying one in the flesh to make sure you are happy with the smaller pads, but in my opinion they are perfectly fine.

-Studio Workhorse, Money No Object Option: If you crave those 16 Q-links, the complete array of robust buttons, the dedicated mic inputs, the additional I/O, that bigger tilting touchscreen and have no desire to take your MPC anywhere, then the MPC X might be the one to look at… if you can afford it.
-Just remember that those additional MIDI ports can easily be replaced with a USB MIDI interface and internally the MPC X is no different to the MPC One or MPC Live II.
+Studio Workhorse, Money No Object Option: If you crave those 16 Q-links, the complete array of robust buttons, the dedicated mic inputs, the additional I/O, that bigger tilting touchscreen and have no desire to take your MPC anywhere, then the MPC X SE might be the one to look at… if you can afford it.
+Just remember that those additional MIDI ports can easily be replaced with a USB MIDI interface.

 Oh the agony of choice.